trynke/TiffLib/README.md

 I couldn't find any free library that could handle OJPEG in TIFF files.
 So I wrote this one and it works almost perfectly (check out _"Your help"_ section).
 This library doesn't care what compression is used in the file: it doesn't change the compression or the final size of the file, just copies all the data with regard to the offsets.

 ## :computer: Starting
-The library is wrote using .NET 6.0.
+The library is written using .NET 6.0.
 It doesn't require any third-party libraries or packages.
 Here is the code example for you:
 ``` csharp
 using TiffLib;